What Nasal Concerns Can Rhinoplasty Address?

 After your initial consultation with Dr Milovic, you will receive a written estimate of fees and an information pack to read before your second pre-surgery appointment.
 The second appointment is free of charge.
-Once you book your surgery, you will also see our practice nurse, who will take your pre-operative photos.
+Once you book your surgery, you will also see our staff, who will take your pre-operative photos.

 Is Non-Surgical Rhinoplasty an Option?

 A growing number of cosmetic practices are offering “liquid nose jobs”.
 For a narrow selection of concerns, this approach using dermal fillers could be helpful, temporarily.
 If you want to “try on” rhinoplasty before committing to a surgical procedure, this may be a suitable technique for you.
 For most issues, the best and often only way to permanently change the shape, function, and overall appearance of the nose is with rhinoplasty performed by a skilled plastic surgeon.
 Of course, we are always happy to discuss all of the available options, their advantages and drawbacks, and other considerations with you at your consultation.